borg286/sevtech/README.md

 * Stone wand lets you build out platforms quickly.

-* Replace your horse with Wild Dog Pelt Boots (Speed boost, no fall damage, 2 3 armor)
+* Replace your horse with Wild Dog Pelt Boots (Speed boost, added jump height, no fall damage, 2 3 armor)

 * A cauldron/crucible can turn zombie flesh and hide into glue.
 Useful for making torches throwable, crafting Better with Mods Wooden gears and Slime boots.
-Keep 16 around for Blood Magic
+Keep 16 flesh around for Blood Magic though.

 * Use storage crates (not to be confused with wooden crate).
 It's also silent and it can be gathered with all the items using shift right click.
 Can be used as a limited version of backpack.
 Ideal for resource processing or builds.
 Note that the drop-off button doesn't work with them, so shouldn't be used for primary storage.

-    * Another problem: Unable to place a sign onto them, as shift+right click picks them up instead
+    * Another problem: Difficult to place a sign onto them, as shift+right click picks them up instead.
+You need to place a sign elsewhere, then move it onto the crate using Carry On.

 * When you remove a single bit (chisel&bits) out of a plank, it will not catch fire.
 Useful to prevent your base from burning to the ground by your fireplace.